 It is against the law for different agencies to share confidential fingerprint results with each other.
 Therefore, you must be fingerprinted any time you change employers within the public school system.

 How long is the probationary period for new employees?

 The probationary period for Classified employees is six months.
 For management, the period is one year.
 For fully credentialed, Certificated staff, the probationary period is two years.

-Benefits may include medical, dental, orthodontics, life insurance, vision, tax sheltered annuity, and PERS contributions, depending on the classification of the position.
+Benefits may include medical, dental, orthodontics, life insurance, vision, tax-sheltered annuity, and PERS contributions, depending on the classification of the position.
 (Benefits vary by bargaining unit.)
-Specific information regarding plans and fees will be provided once an offer of employment is made.
+Specific information regarding plans and fees is provided once an offer of employment is made.

 What retirement system is in effect for SCOE?